flxa/react-drupal/docs/javascript.md

 Coming soon.

-### Gulp (theme only)
+### Gulp

-See _gulpfile.yml_ `js:es6` and `js:dest` for configuation options of these Gulp tasks.
+See _gulpfile.yml_ `js:src`, `js:modules` and `js:dest` for configuration options of these Gulp tasks.

 #### Transpile and Minify (with babel and uglify)

-The `gulp scripts:minify` task will look for any theme files suffixed as `.es6.js` and will transpile and minify them to ES5 for use in the site.
-Minified files are saved to the themes `/js` directory.
-This task is not intended to package ES6 modules, so refer to the below `gulp scripts:package` / "Packaging (with webpack)" instructions if you want to use the ES6 module `import` feature.
+The `gulp scripts:production` task will look for any theme or module files suffixed as `.es6.js` and will transpile and minify them to ES5 for use in the site.
+Minified files are saved to the theme or modules `/js` directory.
+This task will first run the `gulp scripts:package` / "Packaging (with webpack)" task (details below) allowing you to use the ES6 module `import` feature.

 Browser support for ES6 isn't great enough to skip this step, so please do not load ES6 files into your site, unless debugging.

-**Example input/output:**
+_Example input/output:_

 ```
 src/components/header/header.drupal.es6.js